mtodd/pingdom-client/README.md

 Pingdom now offers a RESTful API, which gives us no reason not to make a decent, non-SOAP API client for their services.

+NOTE: This is a 3rd party gem and not an official product from Pingdom.

 ## Usage

     client = Pingdom::Client.new :username => u, :password => p